How departments are run

 Types of workers

-In 1913 the public service contained 17 arts graduates, 22 accountants, 47 lawyers, 155 engineers and scientists, and 33 officers with miscellaneous qualifications.
+In 1913 the public service employed 17 arts graduates, 22 accountants, 47 lawyers, 155 engineers and scientists, and 33 officers with other qualifications.
 In 2011 there were 5,105 managers, 2,626 policy analysts, 3,411 information professionals, and 2,129 legal, human resources and finance professionals in government departments.

 Departments vary considerably in size and role.
 Some are much larger than others.
 In mid-2010, for example, the Ministry of Pacific Island Affairs had 38 staff, while the Inland Revenue Department employed 5,512 people.